MetalHexx/TeensyROM-UI/README.md

   - You can find the index files in `\Assets\System\Cache`
   - Backup your files before changing them.
   - If you want to reset the system, you can delete these .json files, no big deal.
 They'll be recreated with defaults on the next app startup.
-- Be sure to come back for updated tips and tricks.